 - If you submit your application the day before the deadline and it is returned to Draft status because it is incomplete, you will not be given extra time to resubmit before the deadline.
 We strongly recommend that you do not wait until the day(s) before the deadline to submit your application for the first time.
 There will be no extension for incomplete applications to be resubmitted.

-- If your application does not meet the criteria of the AKR Foundation it will be rejected and marked as Not Eligible.
+- If your application does not meet the criteria of the AKR Foundation it will be marked as Not Eligible.

 - If your application is complete and meets the criteria of the AKR Foundation the Trustee will move the application to Pending Decision.